-Let's be real, the mere act of existing can be pretty tiresome at times, amirite?
-But if the week of your period leaves you feeling especially exhausted, it's worth knowing that there’s a real, scientific reason behind your sleepiness.
+Let's be real, the mere act of existing can be pretty tiresome at times.
+But if the week of your period leaves you feeling especially exhausted, it's worth knowing that there’s a real, scientific reason behind your sleepiness and period fatigue.
 Well, actually there's a few very real and scientific reasons!

 "There may be a number of reasons why you’re feeling particularly exhausted during your period," says Dr Ashfaq Khan, consultant obstetrician and gynaecologist at Harley Street Gynaecology.
 "One of the most common is premenstrual syndrome (PMS) which, contrary to what its title suggests, can also be experienced actually during your period."

-As well as feeling irritable and depressed, women can also become very drained and weary, he adds (lucky us!).
+As well as feeling irritable and depressed, people who menstruate can also become very drained and weary, he adds (lucky us!).
 "It is thought that PMS could be triggered by a drop in oestrogen and serotonin, resulting in a double whammy for mood swings and energy levels."

 Dr Khan also notes that period exhaustion could stem from iron deficiency anaemia, due to blood loss – so if you have a very heavy flow, this could be something to chat with your GP about.